University Guide

 The main things you need to know about studying at the University of East Anglia.

-The University of East Anglia ranks 200th in the Times HIgher Education Rankings for 2021.
+The University of East Anglia ranks in the top 300 in the Times HIgher Education Rankings for 2024.

 The University embeds employability skills within degrees and has a Graduate Job Programme in association with local employers to give a recruitment opportunities for students.
 As part of the degree, students can also be awarded employability prizes and also supports students in the Universities Business Challenge.